 Yes, healthy patients younger than 75 years old who have no history of cardiopulmonary disease may be able to have both hips replaced at once.
 In some cases, however, it may be better to stage the surgeries.

 Total hip replacement is a major surgery.
 It is very safe, but every surgery has risks.
-Risks in a hip replacement include blood clots in the leg or pelvis, or a hip dislocation.
-But the most serious risk, however, is of an infection.
+Possible risks during surgery include blood loss, injury to a nerve or blood vessel, and fracture of either the pelvis or thighbone.
+Risks shortly after surgery include blood clots in the leg or pelvis, dislocation of the prosthesis, or infection at the surgical site.
 You should ask your surgeon what the surgical infection rate is for hip replacements at the hospital or facility where you will have your surgery.

 There are three separate implants: the stem, the ball and the socket.